Beech Hill House

 Situated 8 minutes from the M6 J36 just off the A590 at Witherslack in an unspoilt corner of the Lake District National Park we have walks from the front door and with being in the South Lakes, which is a fabulous dog friendly place to holiday there is the entire Lake District and Furness Peninsulas to explore along with the Yorkshire Dales and even North Lancashire with all their associated mountains, hills, fells and beaches.

 Dogs are most welcome to stay with their owners in the bedrooms for a small charge.
-Please let us know the size of your dog(s) when you book a room with us so we can provide the appropriate size bed(s).
-Because of possible separation anxiety of being somewhere strange, all we ask is they are not left on their own in the room whilst you are dining out or taking breakfast.
+Due to the possiblity of separation anxiety with being somewhere strange, all we ask is they are not left on their own in the room at any time.

-In addition to fostering Jenny is writing a book entitled 'Caring for my Rescued Greyhound' (£6.00 plus p & p) which contains useful information about dog behaviour and training dogs in general but she steers it towards the Greyhound.
+In addition to fostering Jenny has written a 71 page book entitled 'Caring for my Rescued Greyhound' (£10.00 plus p & p) which contains useful information about dog behaviour, dog psychology and training dogs in general but she steers it towards the Greyhound.
 Purchase 'Caring for my Rescued Greyhound'.